krakrukra/LocalTrack/extra/wiki/eng/configuration.md

 number of sattelites will show you a number (1 to 12) of sattelites used
 to make position fix, fix type will give you a status string (2d or 3d).

-7. "MASS_ERASE" command erases all the data blocks on the device which contain,
+7. "MASS_ERASE" command will erase all the data blocks on the device which contain,
-or have previously contained any data.
-The process takes just a few seconds.
+or have previously contained any data next time USB cable is connected to a PC.
+The
-Keep in mind, that any stored files and partition table will be lost.
-This command
+process takes just a few seconds.
+Keep in mind, that any stored files and partition
-is mainly intended to be a quick way to unrecoverably erase all the data on the
+table will be lost.
+This command is mainly intended to be a quick way to unrecoverably
-device, without having to manually overwrite all logical blocks for a couple of times.
+erase all the data on the device, without having to manually overwrite all logical
+blocks for a couple of times.